pvorb/learn-you-a-haskell/en/07-modules.md

 `isLetter` checks whether a character is a letter.

 `isMark` checks for Unicode mark characters.
-Those are characters that combine with preceding letters to form latters with accents.
+Those are characters that combine with preceding letters to form letters with accents.
 Use this if you are French.

 `isNumber` checks whether a character is numeric.